 All pages are provided with a green blazer and, if applicable, a necktie to wear.
 Pages must wear a white shirt and grey dress pants.
 Pages may wear grey skirts (knee length or longer).
 All pages are required to wear black dress shoes.
 Jewelry in good taste is permitted.

 Pages are responsible for finding their own transportation to and from Montpelier, as well as finding housing in the area.
 Pages receive a salary of $130.00 per week, plus $95.00 per week for those staying in Montpelier or $60.00 per week for those commuting to Montpelier.

-Pages begin their workday at 7:30 a.m. and work until 4:30 p.m. or later.
-Normally, the workweek is Tuesday through Friday, but there are times when pages may have to work on Mondays and Saturdays.
+Pages begin their workday at 7:30 a.m. and work until 3:30 p.m. or later.
+Normally, the work week is Tuesday through Friday, but there are times when pages may have to work on Mondays and Saturdays.

 These rules and regulations must be adhered to in order to assure the smooth running of the program.

 If you have any questions, please feel free to call:

 Janet Miller, Sergeant at Arms

 Sidney McLam, Assistant to the Sergeant at Arms

-Please complete and return your application, your letter, and letter of permission from your Principal Postmarked on or before September 30, 2019.
+Please complete and return your application, your letter, and letter of permission from your Principal postmarked on or before September 30, 2023.